iotaledger/introduction-docs/docs/firefly/verify_download.md

   shasum -a 256 ~/Downloads/firefly-desktop-1.0.0.dmg
   ```

-3. Compare your SHA256 hash with the one in the [release notes](https://github.com/iotaledger/firefly/releases) and make sure that they match
+3. Compare your SHA256 hash with the one in the [release notes](https://github.com/iotaledger/firefly/releases) and make sure that they match.

-### Verify the code signature
+### Verify the Code Signature

 #### Prerequisites

-To follow these instructions you need the [Xcode Command Line Tools](https://www.ics.uci.edu/~pattis/common/handouts/macmingweclipse/allexperimental/macxcodecommandlinetools.html).
+To follow these instructions, you need the [Xcode Command Line Tools](https://www.ics.uci.edu/~pattis/common/handouts/macmingweclipse/allexperimental/macxcodecommandlinetools.html).

-1. Open Terminal (in `/Applications/Utilities/Terminal`)
+1. Open your Terminal (in `/Applications/Utilities/Terminal`).

 2. Verify the `Firefly.app` file's signature.
 Replace the path with the path to your `Firefly.app` file.
-This command confirms whether the code binaries are actually signed, the signature is valid, all the sealed components are unaltered, and the signature passes some basic consistency checks.
+This command confirms whether the code binaries are actually signed, the signature is valid, all the sealed components are unaltered, and the signature passes a few basic consistency checks.

     ```bash
     codesign -d -vv /path/to/Firefly.app